joeCavZero/iguana-mac-interpreter/README.md

 <img src="assets/hash.png" width="500" />
 </div>

-- Each instruction can be viewed as a hash with the instructions PRINTLNINSTRUCTION and PRINTINSTRUCTION.
+- Each instruction can be viewed as its format with the instructions `PRINTLNINSTRUCTION` and `PRINTINSTRUCTION`.

 <div align="center">
 <img src="assets/hash-example.png" width="500" />